Thank You for Choosing SSC Products

 We offer some valuable information to help on our Foot Switch Selection Guide under the "Foot Switch Wiring and Installation" section.
 But if you're still unsure after reading this, consult an electrician.
 There is no way that we can answer your specific question if we are not physically there to see the setup, and the electrician has the knowledge and training to get it right for you.

 Can I hook a potentiometer foot pedal directly to my motor?

 No. A motor needs a variable-speed motor control (also called a VRD or variable resistance drive), which is a separate device, to control its speed.
 The potentiometer foot pedal just provides a signal to the drive to tell it how to set the speed (depending on how far your foot is pressed down on the pedal).
 The motor controller should have a potentiometer input which will specify a resistance value (ohms) and power (watts).
 So, for example, it may have been designed to work with a 1000-ohm potentiometer, and you will have to use a 1k ohm pot value, or it may ask for a range like 2k to 10k, where you can then choose a 5k or 10k.
 But simply increasing the pot value will not make it go faster or slower – in fact, it may not work at all, or it may even damage the circuit.
 So it's important to use a pot that meets the requirements of your system.

-6) I have a welder that doesn't show up on your TIG Welding Foot Pedals Page.
-Can you make one for it?
+I have a welder that doesn't show up on your TIG Welding Foot Pedals Page.
+Can you make a pedal for it?

 If you don't see your welder on our Cross-Reference Guide, which also includes models we cannot make at the bottom of the page, it's still possible that we can make a pedal for your machine, if we have all of the following details.
 We need to know which plug it takes, and we need to be able to get one for you at a reasonable cost.
 Components required may include capacitors, resistors, but definitely will include a control potentiometer, for which we need the resistance value.
 Finally, we need to know how it's wired.